The payment run does not pick up old invoices

 In addition to those conditions, Zuora's payment runs are also controlled by the Payment Retry Rules.

-Payment runs will not pick up invoices if prevented by the payment retry rules.
-For example, if your account uses the following rules:
+Payment runs will not pick up invoices if your account uses the payment retry rules.
+According to the rules,

-- Maximum number of payment failures per Payment Method allowed: 7
+- The maximum number of payment failures per payment method allowed is 7.

-- Do not retry payment if last payment attempt was less than "12" hour(s) ago.
+- Do not retry payment if the last payment attempt was less than "12" hour(s) ago.